 If you are at imminent risk for self-harm please go to the Madison Memorial Emergency Room.
-For individuals who are at risk for harming themselves or are having a similar significant crisis, please dial 988 to access the Idaho Careline and be prepared to select Option 3.
-For students who are actively meeting with a BYU-Idaho counselor and are at risk for harming themselves or having a similar significant crisis, please call 208-496-HELP (208-398-4357).
+For individuals who are at risk for harming themselves or are having a similar significant crisis, please text or call 988 to access the National Suicide and Crisis Lifeline.

 Attention-deficit/hyperactivity disorder (ADHD) is a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with a person’s functioning or development.
 In adults, this can lead to unstable relationships, poor academic performance and job performance, low self-esteem, and other struggles.
 Symptoms start in early childhood and can continue into adulthood.
 There are three subtypes of ADHD: Predominantly Inattentive Presentation, Predominantly Hyperactive, and Combined Presentation.